-The world’s natural forests are hanging on by a thread.
-In places like Indonesia, central Africa, and the Amazon, forests are being cleared to make room for livestock, replaced by monocrops plantations of like soy and palm oil, exploited for timber, and withering from the impacts of climate change.
+The world’s natural forests and other critical ecosystems like grasslands are hanging on by a thread — they are of critical importance to the world’s climate, food supply, species habitat, and Indigenous Peoples.
+In places like Indonesia, central Africa, and the Amazon, forests are being cleared to make room for livestock, replaced by mono-crop plantations like soy and palm oil, exploited for timber, and withering from the impacts of climate change.

 Half of the world’s forests have already disappeared, and only 20 percent of what remains is intact.
 As it stands, the world loses more than 23 million acres of forest area every year.
-The window of opportunity to reverse deforestation and protect the world’s remaining intact forests is shrinking.
+The window of opportunity to reverse deforestation and protect the world’s remaining intact forests is shrinking — and fast.

-Not only does this have huge consequences for the climate and for wildlife, it’s a major human rights concern: some 1.2 to 1.7 billion people worldwide depend on forests for the livelihood.
+Not only does this have huge consequences for the climate and for wildlife, but it’s also a major human rights concern: some 1.2 to 1.7 billion people worldwide depend on forests for the livelihood.

-That’s why Greenpeace is campaigning to expose the companies that profit off of deforestation and the governments that turn a blind eye, bringing us closer to a deforestation-free future.
+That’s why Greenpeace is campaigning to expose the companies that profit off of degrading and destroying forests, and the governments that turn a blind eye, bringing us closer to a deforestation-free future.